lebpac/lebpac.github.io/fundraising.md

 ### COBS Bread

 If anyone (family, friends, neighbours, grandparents, etc.) goes to COBS Bread at 8th and Cambie (across from Whole Foods) and mentions L’École Bilingue when they pay, 5% of their purchase will be donated to the school!

+---

+Have a fundraising idea or question?
+Send us an email at [fundraising@lebpac.ca](mailto:fundraising@lebpac.ca).